tilenp/FetchRewards/README.md

 # FetchRewards

 A simple app written using Kotlin and MVVM design pattern.
-The app stores the items retrieved from a remote source into the local database and shows them in a list using Paging library 2.
-When items are stored, the number is parsed from the name and stored in a new column in the table.
+The app retrieves items from a remote source and filters out items with null or blank names.
+Then it parses a number from item's name and stores the item with an aditional nameNumber field into a table.
 When items are retrieved from the database they are sorted by listId and nameNumber.
-The app shows loading state and error messages for failed network requests or failed database queries.
+The results are shown in a list using Paging library 2.
+The app shows loading state, empty database state and error messages for failed network requests or failed database queries.

 ## Libraries